makerdao/starknet-dai-bridge/README.md

 Since bridge funds are stored in a separate escrow contract, multiple bridge instances can share the escrow and operate independently.

 After new version of the bridge is up, old version can be closed.
 Due to the asynchronous nature of L1 <> L2 communication, it is a two step procedure.
 First `close` method on `l2_dai_bridge` and `L1DAIBridge` should be called, so no new deposit or withdrawal requests can be initiated.
 Then after all async messages that were in transit are processed, bridge is effectively closed.
 Now, escrow approval on L1 and token minting rights on L2 can be revoked.

-## Governance relay
-Allows to relay L1 governance actions to a spell contract on the StarkNet.
-Spell contract is authorized to operate on L2 side of the bridge just for the execution of the spell.
-Note that due to the unavailability of delagate call on StarkNet L2 Relay design is not elegant as it could be and Relay will need to be upgraded when new version of the bridge is deployed.

 ## Risks
 ### Bugs